Building a realtime cryptocurrency price tracker

 .

-If you want to learn about other ways you can inject dependencies, consult the documentation on components.
+If you want to learn other ways to inject dependencies, consult the documentation on components.

 Open up my-app.html